 From a fashion standpoint, I deeply admire Stella McCartney.
-She could have done absolutely anything with her life and work, and it would have been successful – but she chose to become the first designer to create a vegan It bag (the Falabella) and the first big-name designer to openly shun fur and leather on the international catwalks.
-She continues to push the envelope on environmental protection and animal rights all the time.
+She could have done absolutely anything with her life and work, and it would have been successful.
+But she chose to become the first designer to create a vegan It bag (the Falabella) and the first big-name designer to openly shun fur and leather on the international catwalks.
+Stella continues to push the envelope on environmental protection and animal rights all the time.
 She is such a role model for me.

 Any last words for those who still think it’s ridiculous to protect animals from exploitation?